 Fire Ant Products available from Wells Brothers:

 - Come & Get It

 - Over n Out

 - Orange Oil

 - Knock Out Nematodes

 - Dried Molasses

-The whales, baby seals, owls and almost every other living thing has its own support group.
+The whales, baby seals, owls, and almost every other living thing has their own support group.
 I, however, do not belong to any of these groups.
-As of late this has started to trouble me.
+As of late, this has started to trouble me.
 My thought is to start a support group for the fire ant.
-Before you start gathering the tar and feathers, I invite you to take a look at the link.
+Before you start gathering the tar and feathers, I invite you to take a look at this link.